zuestmedia/zmtheme-app/readme.txt

 === ZM Theme Framework ===
 Contributors: zuestmedia
-Version: 1.0.18
+Version: 1.0.19
 Text Domain: zmtheme

-Build modular OOP WordPress Themes with ZM-Theme-Framework.
+Build modular OOP WordPress Themes with ZuestMedia-Theme-Framework.

 == Description ==

-This is the core of ZM-Theme-Framework to build completly modular PHP OOP WordPress Themes which can be edited with ZM Plugin Template Editor and Customizer.
+This is the core of the ZuestMedia-Theme-Framework to build completly modular PHP OOP WordPress Themes which can be edited with ZMPlugin Template-Editor and Customizer.

 == Changelog ==

+= 1.0.19 =
+* New: Adds data privacy checkbox to comments form, if a page is set in settings/privacy
+* Fix: In navbar use uk-button-link not text

 = 1.0.18 =
 * Update: Accesibility fix Render.php - added aria-hidden to ajax loading button icon